Steps to Transform Electricity Systems to Renewables

 • Refuse to give in to the power of incumbents to threaten to cause blackouts by closing power stations prematurely: have contingency plans, and encourage the incumbents to invest in clean energy technologies

-• All this needs to be done with cross-party political support as it’s a 30-year program
+• To transform electricity systems requires cross-party political support as it’s a 30-year program

 To download the PDF, please click here.